 As a reminder, you have until Friday of Week 6 to change the grading detail back to a letter grade if you had it set for Pass/No Pass.
-You can find more details about undergraduate study list deadlines and fees on the Registar’s webpage.
+After this deadline, you will have to complete the College’s grading basis petition.